 Were you injured by a medical device?
 If so, contact our skilled Freehold NJ product liability lawyers today for a free consultation

 If you suffered injuries due to a medical device, you may be entitled to compensation.
-At Lomurro Law, we offer a free consultation to discuss your legal options.
+At Lomurro Munson LLC, we offer a free consultation to discuss your legal options.
 We help clients throughout the U.S. who have been injured by all types of medical devices.
 To schedule your free consultation, call 732-482-9285 or contact us online